 Students enrolled in a joint-degree program will have the opportunity to study both law and another discipline in such a way that the study of each will enhance and complement the study of the other.
 Further, joint-degree candidates will be able to obtain the two degrees in less time than it would take to obtain both degrees if pursued consecutively.
 Students interested in one of the joint-degree programs should consult with the Office of the Registrar at the FIU Law for further information and advice.

 - JD/M.A.L.A.C.S.
 (Master of Latin American & Caribbean Studies)

 - JD/M.P.A.
 (Master of Public Administration)

 - JD/M.S.E.S.
 (Master of Science in Environmental Studies)

 - JD/M.S.W.
 (Master of Social Work)

 - JD/M.S.Psych.
 (Master of Science in Psychology)

 - JD/MSCJ (Master of Science in Criminal Justice)

-Each college offering the joint degree program manages its own, independent admissions process and procedures.
-For FIU Law, contact the Office of Law Admissions.
-In addition to these programs, students may be able to arrange for other cross disciplinary graduate studies, with advance permission from FIU Law and the Dean of the other graduate discipline.
+Each college offering the joint-degree program manages its own, independent admissions process and procedures.
+In addition to these programs, students may be able to arrange for other cross-disciplinary graduate studies, with advance permission from FIU Law and the Dean of the other graduate discipline.
 Normally, FIU Law will accept six credits of rigorous graduate courses completed in other FIU graduate programs.
-Students who have matriculated at FIU Law may propose a program of cross disciplinary study to the Office of the Registrar for approval by the Associate Dean for Academic Affairs.
+Students who have matriculated at FIU Law may propose a program of cross-disciplinary study to the Office of the Registrar for approval by the Associate Dean for Academic Affairs.